 Water-wise tips for tourists visiting drought-stricken Western Cape

-Take a look at our comprehensive article about water saving, including FAQs, water tips, and an explanation of Day Zero here: www.capetown.travel/visitors/plan/save-like-a-local-how-visitors-can-help-during-cape-towns-drought
+Take a look at our comprehensive article about water saving, including FAQs and water tips here: www.capetown.travel/visitors/plan/save-like-a-local-how-visitors-can-help-during-cape-towns-drought

 How to save water when you visit Cape Town